Your Guide To Divorce Lawyer Fees In Singapore

 7. Handle Simple Tasks Independently

-Take on simple tasks yourself, such as gathering documents or completing forms, to reduce the amount of time your lawyer spends on your case.
+Take on simple tasks, such as gathering documents or completing forms, to reduce the time your lawyer spends on your case.
 By handling these tasks independently, you can lower the lawyer fees for Divorce while benefiting from professional legal advice when needed.

 8. Utilise Online Resources